-Join us for our third Little Stars session – a relaxed morning at the Whipple Museum.
+Join us for Little Stars – a relaxed morning at the Whipple Museum.
 We’ll have picture books, drawing materials, and sensory play resources.
 We’d also love to hear what you’d like to see in future activities for little ones at the museum.

 There’s no need to book, just drop-in.
 All welcome, especially suitable for families with babies and young children.